front-matter/beagle/README.md

 This is the code repository behind the PID Services Registry [https://pidservices.org](https://pidservices.org)

-Developed under the project goals of the Freya Project: [https://www.project-freya.eu/](https://www.project-freya.eu/)
+Developed under the project goals of the FREYA Project: [https://www.project-freya.eu/](https://www.project-freya.eu/)

 ## Available Scripts